mParticle/mparticle-roku-sdk/README.md

 The `CommerceEvent` is central to mParticle's eCommerce measurement. `CommerceEvents` can contain many data points but it's important to understand that there are 3 core variations:

 - Product-based: Used to measure measured datapoints associated with one or more products, such as a purchase.
-- Promotion-base: Used to measure datapoints associated with internal promotions or campaigns
+- Promotion-based: Used to measure datapoints associated with internal promotions or campaigns
 - Impression-based: Used to measure interactions with impressions of products and product-listings

 The SDK provides a series of helpers and builders to create `CommerceEvents`.
 One of the simplest and most common scenarios would be to log a `PURCHASE` product action event: